In the 1920s and '30s, Palisades Beach Road in Santa Monica was one of America's most exclusive and fabled streets.

 But the reason for this neighborhood's international fame had nothing to do with its innovative architecture and everything to do with its residents, who included the most powerful men and women in the movie business.
 Stars like Cary Grant, Mae West, Peter Lawford, Orson Welles, Harold Lloyd, David Niven, Errol Flynn, Greta Garbo, and Anita Loos frolicked in the surf after long days at the studio.
 Most famous of all was Marion Davies' gargantuan "Beach House," where epic, star-studded parties lasted all day and night.

-Join Atlas Obscura writer and field agent Hadley Meares as we take a beachfront walking tour of the Gold Coast.
+Join Atlas Obscura Society Los Angeles field agent and writer Hadley Meares as we take a beachfront walking tour of the Gold Coast.
 We will view the exteriors of the remaining homes of heavyweights like Mary Pickford and Norma Talmadge, and recount tales from the storied coast's scandalous past.
-At the end of the excursion, we will take a docent led tour through the lovely Marion Davies Guest House, designed by Julia Morgan, the legendary architect of San Simeon.

 - This will be a walking tour on the beach.
 Dress appropriately.